blackdigital-br/BlackReport/README.md

 # BlackDigital Report

-Simple report generator using OpenXML.
+Efficient and standalone report generator.

 Currently it is only generating reports in spreadsheets.